 This Saturday marks exactly one week before the WVU football team takes the field for the first time in 2021.
 The season gets started on Sept.
 4, with a 3:30 p.m.
-ET matchup on the road at Maryland.
+EST matchup on the road at Maryland.

 After a very difficult offseason a year ago that involved teams forced to deal with crazy health protocols, this spring was much more normal.
-Teams were able to hold regular workouts, as well as spring games like usual.
+Teams were able to hold regular workouts, as well as spring games as usual.

 That should help every side entering the opening few weeks of the new campaign.